What did you change your mind about in 2015? Here’s what I did.

-I’ve come to the belief that one of the most profound questions (courtesy of Rob Pincus) you can ask anyone who purports to be a defensive shooting instructor is “what have you changed your mind about?”
+I’ve come to the belief that one of the most profound questions you can ask anyone who purports to be an expert in any field (to include defensive training) is “what have you changed your mind about?”
 This isn’t an easy question to answer, and most people you’ll ask will try to wiggle their way out of it: “well, of course the world is always changing, and I’m committed to keeping my knowledge and skills in pace with those changes, blah blah blah.”

 That’s bovine excrement.
 If someone is really open to change, really believes in the ideal of keeping themselves abreast of current knowledge, they’ll be learning new things all of the time.
 That’s the root of education, and the upshot is that if someone is learning new things sooner or later that new knowledge will almost always replace or modify something which existed before.
 If someone is truly committed to their ongoing education they will out of necessity change their mind.